harizonelopez/comments-project/README.md

 ## Overview

  This project is a simple Django application for managing and displaying the user's posts and addition of comments to the posts.
-Users can add new posts and view existing ones, with options to delete and comment the posts.
+Users can create new posts and view existing ones, with options to delete and comment on the posts.

 ## Features

-- Add new post
+- Craete new post
 - View the existing posts and comments
-- Delete and add new comments
+- Delete and add new comments to the posts

 ## Requirements